moehach/blog/_posts/2022-11-01-in-praise-half-baked-ideas.md

 That said, work tests result in little more than polished turds that exist out of context and do not represent UX at any level.
 As I like to say - you can polish a turd, but at the end of the day, you'll still have a turd.

 Half-baked ideas can save you the pain of seeing a company steal your work.
 It can save you time and effort working on non-contextual assignments.
 Most importantly, as a UX specialist, it filters out companies with no interest in improving their UX maturity.

+## Avoid Baking

+You can easily tear apart or deconstruct unfinished projects/ideas/thoughts.
+Think of it this way: You're more likely to scribble over some stick figures that represent a person than to scribble over the Mona Lisa.

+The ability to tear down and rebuild without having lost time or effort in the process is a liberating experience and allows you to take your design process and research to new bounds and places.

+There is something about labelling a project as "complete" that stifles creativity and innovation.
+When we label something as "complete", the product changes from a dynamic and responsive thing to something unchangeable and static.
+At the very least, "complete" projects become change-resistant and non-malleable.
+This resistance to change means your project will receive an inevitable expiration date.

+I propose to avoid labelling projects as complete.
+When we keep our work in a constant state of incompleteness, our end product will always be open and responsive to changing factors.
+More importantly, If we always have access to the unrefined version of the end product, it will be much easier to tear it apart, explore, research, and iterate over it.

+I am not advocating delivering unrefined work.
+You ought not to throw your craftsmanship outside the window, but it's also critical to know when to pour all your blood, sweat, and tear into a product's craft and when to adopt the saying: "Perfect is the enemy of good".

 ## Final Words